A Safety Professional’s conduct is based upon the following fundamental principles:

-- In all professional relationships, treat others with respect, civility, and without discrimination.
+- Treat others with respect, civility, and without discrimination or harassment in all professional relationships.

 - Consider qualifications before undertaking any professional activity and perform only those services that may be handled competently.